lmfit/asteval/doc/motivation.rst

-   from asteval import Interpreter aeval = Interpreter() txt = """nmax = 1e8
+   from asteval import Interpreter aeval = Interpreter() txt = """ nmax = 1e8
    a = sqrt(arange(nmax))   # using numpy.sqrt() and numpy.arange()
    """
    aeval.eval(txt)

 can take a noticeable amount of CPU time - if it does not, increasing that value of ``nmax`` almost certainly will, and can even crash the Python shell.

-As another example, consider the expression ``x**y**z``.
+As another example, and an illustration of the fundamental problem, consider the Python expression ``a = x**y**z``.
 For values ``x=y=z=5``, the run time will be well under 0.001 seconds.
 For ``x=y=z=8``, run time will still be under 1 sec.
-Changing to ``x=8, y=9, z=9``, will cause the statement to take several seconds.
-With ``x=y=z=9``, executing that statement may take more than 1 hour on some machines.
-It is not hard to come up with short program that would run for hundreds of years, which probably exceeds anyones threshold for an acceptable run-time.
-There simply is not a good way to predict how long any code will take to run from the text of the code itself: run time cannot be determined lexically.
+Changing to ``x=8, y=9, z=9``, Python will ake several seconds (the value is :math:`\sim 10^{350,000,000}`) With ``x=y=z=9``, executing that statement may take more than 1 hour on some machines.
+It is not hard to come up with short program that would run for hundreds of years, which probably exceeds everyones threshold for an acceptable run-time.
+The point here is tha there simply is not a good way to predict how long any code will take to run from the text of the code itself: run time cannot be determined lexically.

 To be clear, for the ``x**y**z`` exponentiation example, asteval will raise a runtime error, telling you that an exponent > 10,000 is not allowed.
-Several other attempts are made to prevent long-running operations or memory exhaustion.
+Several other attempts are also made to prevent long-running operations or memory exhaustion.
 These checks will prevent:

   * statements longer than 50,000 bytes.
   * values of exponents (``p`` in ``x**p``) > 10,000.